MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

  - ## Guitar & Bass Amplifiers
    - Alamo Fury 2566
      - Requires matching poweramp circuit for intended behavior and sound.
+     - Number of iterations for the poweramp circuit at 16 _minimum_.
    - Ampeg VH140-C
      - Signal chain for Channel A:
        - Gain Stages ⊳ EQ & Output